Dr. Marie Muehe

 Soils and sediments are increasingly burdened by contaminants and changes in climate.
 Both of these interlink as climatic conditions affect the availability of contaminants to biota in the environment.
 My research focuses on biogeochemical processes in the rhizospheres of crops and phytoremediating plants when stressed with metallic soil contaminants and a shifting climate.
 I investigate biogeochemical changes that occur at the micrometer scale in the rhizospere to explain macroscopic outcomes of plant productivity and product quality.
 My goal is to contribute to advancing sustainable agriculture, which is key to the global challenge of food security.

 If you are interested in working in my team, don't hesitate to contact me.
-I am currently looking for a wet chemistry / analytics technician, a PhD student with expertise in (bio)geochemistry, and a PhD student with expertise in microbial ecology and molecular biology.
 If you would like to do a master/bachelor thesis or a lab internship, I have plenty of great ideas and am open to discussing yours.

 Main Funding Record